 Advancing to a Master’s Degree in Human Resources

-- Master of Arts (MA) in Human Resources
+- Master of Arts or Science in Human Resources Management

 - Master of Business Administration (MBA) with Human Resources concentration